FauthD/amlogic-u-boot-scripts/README.md

 ### boot.scr
 This script is executed by the the U-Boot (from u-boot.ext).
 It looks up kernel, ramdisk and device tree from uEnv.txt and loads them into memory.
 Finally it calls the booti command to start the kernel.

+# Booting kernels V4.9 as Android image
+These older kernels cannot be booted directly with booti or bootm.
+There are various reasons for this, mainly bugs in the vendor u-boot.
+Chainloading also fails because the chainloaded modern u-boot cannot start kernels below 4.14.
+A solution was found by the CoreElec team (or LibreElec team?).
+They encapsule their kernel into an Android image together with the initial ramdisk.
+Therefore I tried to use the same method, however my kernel image is much bigger that the CE image (init ramdisk is bigger since I wanted to run Ubuntu).
+The vendor u-boot has an issue with images above 32MB.
+For luck I found an easy workaround: Using another load address (0x8080000).
+My scripts are kind of a mix between the CoreElec and Armbian scripts.
+There is an uEnv.ini that needs to contain the names of kernel and dtb as well as kernel cmd line.
+No chainloading is used.
+EMMC and SD-Kard installation are untested.
+I currently use an USB-Stick.
+There is a log of a succesfull boot in Logs/CE_Kernel_With_Ubuntu_ROOTFS.

+I do not know whether my scripts will work on devices  other than my Tanix TX3.
+Please report.
+### Uses 3 scripts:
+- aml_autoscript
+- s905_autoscript
+- uEnv.ini

+### aml_autoscript
+The first script aml_autoscript runs when the so called reset button is pressed after power up ("Toothpick method).
+It's important actions:
+- set variable bootcmd to commands that will figure out from which drive to boot.
+- save
+- reboot

+### s905_autoscript
+At next power up, start_autoscript runs and either calls s905_autoscript (SD, USB) (later perhaps emmc_autoscript).
+It looks up kernel, boot parameter and device tree from uEnv.txt and loads them into memory.
+Finally it calls the bootm command to start the kernel as Android image.

 # How to get sources of the scripts
 The executable scripts contain a binary header with a checksum followed by the text of the script.
 That allows to use a hex editor like ghex to extract the script text.
 I did that for you already.